rjsmith1999/IMMERSE/_pages/log.md

 ### Week 12: July 19 - July 23, 2021
 * **Goals**:
-  - [ ] Keep trying to get petalinux working
+  - [x] Keep trying to get petalinux working
+  - [ ] Email sebastian to inform him of my schedule and ask if there are any followup things to do
-  - [ ] Adapt Linux readback scrubber to build in a petalinux project
+  - [ ] Adapt Linux readback scrubber to build in a petalinux project:
+    - [ ] Build an app to use the existing FPGA manager API and get familiar with how it works

 * **Monday**:
   - I think some of my problems were due to UART not working right, I'm going to slow it down, check the cable carefully and see what happens
   - Discovered that one of my SD Cards was having trouble.
 Petalinux now starts up correctly

+* **Tuesday**:
+  - Started working on vitis project to build pmu firmware [DONE: PMU Firmware built]
+  - Discussed with Dr. Wirthlin our goals regarding upcoming radiation test
+  - Going to work more on familiarizing myself with FPGA Manager API

 ### Week 11: July 12 - July 16, 2021
 * **Goals**: